 There, he developed a technique of contrast between clear and frosted glass, whilst also applying more geometric designs, eventually leading to Lalique being crowned as the master of Art Deco glassworks at the 1925 International Exposition of Modern Industrial and Decorative Arts in Paris.

-Daum Frères Art Nouveau vase and an Art Deco vase.
+Daum Frères Art Nouveau vase (above) and (below) an Art Deco vase

 Contemporary Glass Art